klejdiLOL/homepage/README.md

 **Creative Commons BY-NC-ND 4.0** license.
 You may view and share it, but **you may not modify or reuse** parts of it without permission.

-© 2025 [Your Name] — all rights reserved.
+© 2025 Klejdi Janari — all rights reserved.

 ---